echlebek/sigcatcher/README.md

 # sigcatcher
-Catch signals and display a count of signals caught
+Catch signals and display a count of signals caught.

+Exit on os.Interrupt.